Updated: Apr 30

 These creators are giving me so much to celebrate and look forward to!

-Artist Spotlight: Kiana Mai
+Artist Feature: Kiana Mai

 As I said before, the animation industry needs more diverse voices in leadership-- especially intersectional, under-represented women and gender-diverse individuals who deserve the space to tell their own stories.